SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 And don't be afraid to jump in and get your hands dirty with team work as well, especially if a deadline is approaching.

-You have a vested interest in the team, so your goal is to maximize your ROI, and there's many opportunities for that.
+You have a vested interest in the team, so your goal is to maximize your ROI by building the team up, and there's plenty of opportunities for that.

 # How to get there from here